sosinitiative/sosinitiative/README.md

 - [x] Having our developers adhere to the SOS Developer Guidelines.
 - [x] Sharing our own learnings with the world.
 Through talks, blogs, videos and educational content.
 - [x] Sharing our code that could help others as Open Source where possible, considering intellectual property of our core business and security.
+- [x] Allowing our developers contribute code and documentation to relevant projects during working hours and on company hardware.
 - [x] Not forcing our agendas to a project.
-- [x] Allowing our developers contribute code and documentation to relevant projects during working hours and on company hardware.
 - [x] Helping out or sponsoring projects and maintainers that are crucial for our business.
+- [x] Letting maintainers know that our company is using their project to raise momentum and credibility.
+For instance by filling in an adopter form or editing the ADOPTERS.md.

 ## Goals